Sonoluminescence

-Sonoluminescence is the emission of light from imploding bubbles in a liquid when excited by sound.
+Sonoluminescence is luminescence induced by sound waves, such as in the emission of light from imploding bubbles in a liquid when excited by sound.
+Sonoluminescence is sometimes considered a kind of mechanoluminescence.
+However, mechanoluminescence is typically defined as pertaining to solids, while sonoluminescence usually pertains to liquids.
+The related terms acoustoluminescence and sonotriboluminescence have been used to describe sound-induced luminescence in solids (e.g., crystals suspended in slurries).

 Sonoluminescence was first discovered in 1934 at the University of Cologne.
 It occurs when a sound wave of sufficient intensity induces a gaseous cavity within a liquid to collapse quickly, emitting a burst of light.
 The phenomenon can be observed in stable single-bubble sonoluminescence (SBSL) and multi-bubble sonoluminescence (MBSL).
 In 1960, Peter Jarman proposed that sonoluminescence is thermal in origin and might arise from microshocks within collapsing cavities.
 Later experiments revealed that the temperature inside the bubble during SBSL could reach up to 12000 K. The exact mechanism behind sonoluminescence remains unknown, with various hypotheses including hotspot, bremsstrahlung, and collision-induced radiation.
-Some researchers have even speculated that temperatures in sonoluminescing systems could reach millions of kelvins, potentially causing thermonuclear fusion; this idea, however, has been met with skepticism by other researchers.
+Some researchers have even speculated that temperatures in sonoluminescing systems could reach more than a million Kelvin, potentially causing thermonuclear fusion; this idea, however, has been met with skepticism by other researchers.
 The phenomenon has also been observed in nature, with the pistol shrimp being the first known instance of an animal producing light through sonoluminescence.